Flat Rate vs Hourly Rate: Which is Better to Choose?

 • This pay system could be a major productivity killer.
 As the laborers are aware of their monthly salary this may discourage productivity.
 For example, if the auto mechanic does it in two or three hours they ought to receive the same wage, and hence, there is little or no motivation.
 This could be a cause behind reduced production.

 • Hourly rate decreases the potential of increasing the wage of the laborers.
-For example, the auto mechanics are already aware of their predictable income, and hence, they are quite reluctant to increase their weekly wages.
+For example, auto mechanics are already aware of their predictable income, and hence, they are quite reluctant to increase their weekly wages.

 Approximately 35% of those in the plumbing industry and almost 100% of the maintenance industry prefer the flat-rate pricing model.
-Despite the fact, the hourly pricing model is the popular one as it comes with certain advantages that fixed-price models can never touch.
+Despite this fact, the hourly pricing model is the popular one as it comes with certain advantages that fixed-price models can never touch.

 Key Takeaways: